 Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

 The information on Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo stipulated under Section 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of The Companies (Accounts) Rules 2014 is annexed as Annexure - II whichforms part of this Report.

 There are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel and Senior Management which may have apotential conflict with the interest of the Company at large.

 All related party transactions are placed before the Audit Committee for its priorapproval.
-Omnibus approval of the Audit Committee is obtained for the transactions whichare repetitive in nature or when the need for them cannot be foreseen in advance.
+Omnibus approval of the Audit Committee is obtained for transactions which arerepetitive in nature or when the need for them cannot be foreseen in advance.

 The Company has adopted a Policy for dealing with Related Party Transactions.
 ThePolicy as approved by the Board is available at- https://www.astrazeneca.in/content/dam/az-in/pdf/files/Policv%20on%20Related%20Partv%20 TransactionsS.pdf

-The Company has in place a mechanism to inform the Board about the risk assessment andminimization procedures and periodical review is carried out to ensure that executivemanagement controls risks by means of a properly defined frame work.
+The Company has in place a mechanism to inform the Board about the risk assessment andminimisation procedures and periodical review is carried out to ensure that executivemanagement controls risks by means of a properly defined framework.

 The Annual Report on CSR activities in terms of the requirements of Companies(Corporate Social Responsibility Policy) Rules 2014 is annexed herewith as Annexure - IVwhich forms part of this Report.